Chestnut-flanked sparrowhawk: Distribution and habitat

-Habits
+Behaviour

 The habits of the chestnut-flanked sparrowhawk are poorly known but it is known to lay eggs during January to April in Gabon.
 It probably feeds mainly on birds but has been recorded catching bats.
 As it is rarely seen in the open it is presumed to be a still hunter which sits in the cover of foliage and sallies out to catch prey.
 Has been known to enter houses after poultry and to follow driver ant columns to ambush the attendant small birds.